LoveDaisy/ice_halo_sim/cpp/README.md

     indicating the upper semi sphere should be rendered, which is the common scene.
 If it is set to `lower`, then halos that occure under horizontal, say, [subparhilia](https://www.atoptics.co.uk/halo/subpars.htm), will be rendered as well.
 The values could be one of these: `upper`, `lower`, `camera`, `full`.
   * `intensity_factor`, controls the intensity.
-The value locates between 0.1 and 10.0.
+The value locates between 0.01 and 100.0.
   * `offset`, defines the rendering offset.
 In pixel.
   * `ray_color`, defines the color used to plot the ray scatter points.
-It can be a 3-element array defining the RGB color, or can be a string `real` indicating to use real colors.
+It can be a 3-element array defining the RGB color, or can be a string `'real'` indicating to use real colors.
 NOTE: RGB value must between 0.0 and 1.0.
     Real-color is also a highlighted feature of this project.
   * `background_color`, defines the RGB color used for background.
 Each element must be between 0.0 and 1.0.